jarodms6/lionsdenmobile-ionic-package/README.md

 ```
 ionic build
 ```
-  * Before Build
+  * Before Build hooks
     * Make sure we are using the PROD App ID
     * Use cordova-version to update config.xml version number to what is in package.json
       * At this point, package.json has the version number from the last SUCCESSFUL build_number
+    * Create version.js and copy it to www/js -> This will allow you to show the version number in your app
   * build happens...
   * After Build
     * Increment PATCH version in package.json by 1
       * package.json is incremented LAST in case the build fails.
-If we did this this first then we could increment the version number for failed builds.
+If we did this first then we could increment the version number for failed builds.

 1. Commit changes and tag